Mahmoud-AboShukr/dense-disparity-estimation-matlab-/README.md

 - hole filling improves visual coherence,
 - left-right consistency removes invalid matches,
 - energy minimization produces smoother and more structured disparity maps.

-## Report

-A detailed written report is included in:

-- `TP_StereoVision_Report.pdf`

-It documents the step-by-step methodology, visual results, and analysis of each task in the stereo reconstruction pipeline.

-## Notes

-- This project is best presented as a **classical stereo vision project in MATLAB**, not merely as coursework.
-- If you publish it on GitHub, rename the main script to something clearer than a TP-style name.
-- If the current code is split into multiple repeated sections, you may want to refactor it into reusable functions for a cleaner public version.

-## Possible Improvements

-- refactor the script into modular MATLAB functions,
-- add semi-global matching or graph-cut style optimization,
-- benchmark runtime across similarity measures,
-- add quantitative evaluation tables,
-- export disparity results automatically.

-## License

-This repository is shared as part of a personal portfolio in computer vision and 3D perception.